-For the TAI scale unit measurement at hand we deviated from this setup.
-For the first time for such measurement the quartz oscillator based microwave synthesis was replaced by a synthesis which makes use of an optically stabilized microwave oscillator [2-4].
-In the new setup the short term stability of the microwave oscillator is provided by a 1.5 μ m cavity stabilized fiber laser via a commercial femto-second frequency comb.
+For the TAI scale unit measurement at hand the quartz oscillator based microwave synthesis was replaced by a synthesis which makes use of an optically stabilized microwave oscillator [1-2].
+The short term stability of the microwave oscillator is provided by a 1.5 μ m cavity stabilized fiber laser via a commercial femto-second frequency comb.
 In the long-term the microwave oscillator is locked to the hydrogen maser to enable the fountain frequency measurement with respect to the maser.
 In this setup the instability contribution of the microwave oscillator via the Dick-effect becomes negligible and the overall instability is mostly caused by the quantum projection noise.